pfsense/docs/source/install/upgrade-guide.rst

 -  Groups with spaces are no longer permitted.
 They are not allowed at the OS level and were not functioning properly.
 On upgrade, such groups are renamed with an underscore ('\_') in place of a space.
--  The “Enable” checkbox for IPsec has been removed.
+-  The "Enable" checkbox for IPsec has been removed.
 If IPsec was disabled, all Phase 1 entries are disabled automatically on upgrade.
 -  The Unity plugin for IPsec has been disabled by default, where it was previously enabled by default.
 This is preferable for the vast